sebastosh/luv-till-it-hurts/plugins/blog2social/readme.txt

 7. "Blog2Social" appears in the left hand side menu

+**How to get started with Blog2Social?**
+Blog2Social is easy to use.
+[The step-by-step guide](https://www.blog2social.com/en/blog/smart-social-media-automation-step-by-step-guide-blog2social/ "Blog2Social Guide") will lead you step-by-step through the installation of Blog2Social and everything you need to know to get started.

+**Unlock the full potential of Social Media Automation and start your free 30-day Premium trial** To take your social media marketing to the next level with more advanced sharing and scheduling options for auto-posting and cross-promoting your content [you can upgrade to Premium any time.](https://www.blog2social.com/en/pricing/ "Upgrade to Blog2Social Premium")
+[Check out Blog2Social Premium Pro with all awesome features](https://www.blog2social.com/en/plugin/wordpress/premium-trial/ "Blog2Social Free Premium Trial") for scheduling and sharing (e.g. auto-posting, best-time scheduling, social media calendar) 30-days for free.
+The trial is free of charge, without any obligations, no automatic subscription.
+All basic features of the Free Version are free forever.

 == Frequently Asked Questions ==

 = Is Blog2Social free? =

-Yes, Blog2Social is completely free to cross-post your blog posts on your social media profiles.
-For more advanced features and options you can upgrade to Blog2Social Premium whenever needed.
+Blog2Social is a freemium plugin with a free comprehensive basic version and premium plans offering more advanced features.
+With Blog2Social free you can cross-post your website content and blog posts on your social media profiles.
+You can post to all or selected social media networks at once or you can individually tailor your social media posts before posting.
+[See what’s included in the free version.](https://wordpress.org/plugins/blog2social/#faq "Blog2Social Free Features") For more advanced features and options you can [test Blog2Social Premium for free and without any obligations](https://www.blog2social.com/en/plugin/wordpress/premium-trial/ "Blog2Social Free Premium Trial") and upgrade whenever needed.

 = What can I do with the free version? =